julimalit/LIB350-QueerFilipinoHistory/pages/dmp.md

 Collection objects compiled through public domain jpeg/png images and pdf sources are saved onto the team’s individual computers.
 Objects that take the form of youtube videos are subject to change, depending on the content uploader.
 Any metadata that links out to external sources may also be subject to change over time, depending on the creators of the sources.

 We will also generate data through the GitHub Repository which generates data about user uploads, alterations, and other actions.
+Our GitHub Repository and CollectionBuilder website are visible to the public.

 ## Period of Data Retention
 As none of the data generated within this project is sensitive and subject to removal, all data created for this project will be retained for the present academic course, and for at least a week after completing.
 If a team member foresees use of this data for a possible future research project, then the period of retention will be extended.

 ## Data Formats and Dissemination
-Our collection utilizes:
+Our collection utilizes data in the format of:

 Jpeg